datastax/dsbulk/changelog/README.md

 ### 1.3.4 (in progress)

+- [improvement] DAT-428: Add support for UNITS_SINCE_EPOCH to CQL date and time.
 - [bug] DAT-414: DSBulk should allow INSERT queries without clustering column when all columns are static.
 - [improvement] DAT-411: Improve error message when row fails to decode.
 - [improvement] DAT-383: Show version option in DSBulk help.